Fake ID Solutions

 Removed Data Elements

 The following optional elements present in the 2020 specification have been completely removed from the new Card Design Standard.
-Jurisdictions using any of these fields will discontinue encoding them in PDF417 barcodes if claiming compliance with Version 11.
+Jurisdictions using any of these fields will discontinue encoding them in their Version 11 compliant barcodes.

 1. DBN - Alias / AKA Family Name